Zero CO2 Monozukuri

 In fiscal 2010, emissions per unit worsened as a result of the plunge in production we experienced due to the global financial crisis.
 To address this situation, we have worked to create an energy-saving manufacturing structure that is resilient in the face of variations in production.
 We now include energy conservation as a basic tenet of our facility design and production activities.

 From 2020 to 2022, emissions per unit temporarily worsened due to the decline in production brought about by the COVID-19 pandemic and the semiconductor shortage.
-However, by the end of the fiscal year, emissions per unit improved 22% compared with fiscal 2020, before the impact of the COVID-19 pandemic, as a result of strengthening such measures as comprehensive JIT inspections of energy supply divisions and the consolidation and idle stoppage of production lines as well as implementing thorough, organization-wide energy-saving activities that covered everything from energy supply to use.
+However, by the end of fiscal 2023, emissions per unit improved 22% compared with fiscal 2020 before the impact of the COVID-19 pandemic, as a result of strengthening such measures as comprehensive JIT inspections of energy supply divisions and the consolidation and stoppage of idle production lines as well as implementing thorough, organization-wide energy-saving activities that covered everything from energy supply to use.
+In fiscal 2024, amid the restart of production activities, we promoted Companywide energy-saving initiatives, including streamlining and consolidating production processes and implementing energy loss reduction measures through data analysis employing an environmental management system (EMS), resulting in a 14% improvement in emissions per unit compared with fiscal 2023.

-DENSO Wins Prizes at the Energy Conservation Grand Prize Awards, for a Run of 13 Consecutive Years
+TOPIC : DENSO Wins Prizes at the Energy Conservation Grand Prize Awards, for a Run of 14 Consecutive Years

 (3) Realizing Carbon Neutral Plants